exuperian/RedPitayaTutorials/README.md

 # Red Pitaya Tutorials

-Alex Hodges & Ruvi Lecamwasam
+Alex Hodges, Daehee Kim, & Ruvi Lecamwasam

 The *Red Pitaya* is a very powerful and versatile device.
 It combines both a CPU and FPGA, together with fast analog to digital converters, making it great for doing feedback and control.
 There is however a steep learning curve to programing the FPGA.
 We've written some material to ease this process, which we hope can take you from zero FPGA background to implementing basic feedback.